tripitakit/embl-ebi-rest/README.md

 (Prototype) early alpha api for:

-* Dbfetch : get an entry or a set of entries by the entry identifier from a database, specifying the required data format and result style.
+* Dbfetch : get an entry or a set of entries by the entry identifier from a database specifying the required data format and result style.
 * (more to be added here)

 ## Getting Started